jotavb/EngineX_State_Machine/README.md

 # Finite State Machine in C++ (Using EngineX Student version)

-This is one of the C++ assignments that I did at Vancouver Film School Programming Course using my teacher (James Mansfield) Engine called EngineX
+This is one of the C++ assignments that I did at Vancouver Film School Programming Course using my teacher's (James Mansfield) Engine called EngineX

 ### Getting Started